 If you didn’t come up with funny text or the CTA, because maybe you are not a great copywriter (don’t worry, many people aren’t), at least what you can do to make them laugh is to include some funny images in your email.

-Now that you know the potential impact of humor on your customers and what to include in your funny email, it’s time to see some examples to inspire you to create your best email joke (a section with funny email subject lines follows).
+Now that you know the potential impact of humor on your customers and what to include in your funny HTML email, it’s time to see some examples to inspire you to create your best email joke (a section with funny email subject lines follows).
 Below, I’ll show you some visual and written content so you can maximize the effectiveness of using humor in your emails.
 You can design your HTML funny email easily with the help of this free HTML email designing tool.

 The first example on our list comes from popular British health retailer Holland & Barrett.
 This is actually the introductory, or the first email, that a lead receives after subscribing to the brand’s newsletter.